-4.4.3 - Please refer to the updated April 5th waiver list.

-a) Necessity of relief: With respect to resource area impacts (Section 4.4.1), Riverfront area and potential (depending on availability of municipal sewers) BVW impacts appear to be required to achieve the Project design.
+4.4.3 - only applicable if there is a section of intermittent stream flowing through the wetland to be altered, in which case the Bank would need to be delineated a) Necessity of relief: With respect to resource area impacts (Section 4.4.1), Riverfront area and potential (depending on availability of municipal sewers) BVW impacts appear to be required to achieve the Project design.
 Similarly, relief from the 30-foot No Disturb Zones (Sections 4.4.2 and 4.4.3) would also be required to perform the necessary crossings.